secretstartups/handbook/support/support-ops/documentation/zendesk_global_views.html.md

 Currently, Zendesk views have some limitations:

-* Only 12 visable views (Default and Shared) will be displayed.
+* Only 12 visible views (Default and Shared) will be displayed.
 * Views cannot use criteria that is not "defined", meaning it must be selectable data (text fields will not work, as an example).
-* You can only display up to 8 personal views
+* You can only display up to 8 personal views and Support Ops cannot manage/view them.
+* Views will not include [archived tickets](https://support.zendesk.com/hc/en-us/articles/203657756-About-ticket-archiving) i.e. Closed tickets after 120 days.

 ## View management

-Instead of managing Zendesk views via Zendesk itself, we instead use GitLab itself via the
+Instead of managing Shared Zendesk views via Zendesk itself, we instead use GitLab itself via the
 [zendesk-views project](https://gitlab.com/gitlab-com/support/support-ops/zendesk-views).
 This allows us to have version-controlled views.
+Personal views can be managed by Zendesk itself.
 For more information on managing Zendesk via the various GitLab projects, please review [Using the sync repos](sync_repos.html).

 ### Current views